 Go a little further and you’ll see the Binevenagh mountain which is the setting for the Dothraki grasslands in Season 5 where Mereen is surrounded by the Dothraki horde after fleeing the Sons of the Harpy.

 Where to Stay in Portrush

 As you can see there are various advantages of traveling around Northern Ireland by car.
 Especially if you don’t like crowds and want to see things at your own pace.

 I cannot recommend this itinerary enough, not only for the fans of Game of Thrones but also for anyone wanting to discover some natural attractions and smaller villages.
 While my favorite part was still the alley of Dark Hedges, the whole trip was incredible!

 Don’t forget to arrange a health insure before heading to Ireland.
-The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
+The easiest and the most reliable travel insurance is Safety Wing.
 Get it before your trip to avoid unnecessary troubles that might ruin your Game of Thrones road trip!